solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1alpha2.virtual_mesh.md

 <a name="networking.mesh.gloo.solo.io.VirtualMeshSpec.MTLSConfig.LimitedTrust"></a>

 ### VirtualMeshSpec.MTLSConfig.LimitedTrust
-Limited trust is a virtual mesh trust model which does not require all meshes sharing the same root certificate or identity model.
-But rather, the limited trust creates trust between meshes running on different clusters by connecting their ingress/egress gateways with a common cert/identity.
-In this model all requests between different have the following request path when communicating between clusters<br>cluster 1 MTLS               shared MTLS                  cluster 2 MTLS client/workload <-----------> egress gateway <----------> ingress gateway <--------------> server<br>This approach has the downside of not maintaining identity from client to server, but allows for ad-hoc addition of additional clusters into a virtual mesh.
+Limited trust is a trust model which does not require trusting Meshes to share the same root certificate or identity.
+Instead, trust is established between different Meshes by connecting their ingress/egress gateways with a common certificate/identity.
+In this model all requests between different have the following request path when communicating between clusters ```                cluster 1 MTLS               shared MTLS                  cluster 2 MTLS client/workload <-----------> egress gateway <----------> ingress gateway <--------------> server ``` This approach has the downside of not maintaining identity from client to server, but allows for ad-hoc addition of additional Meshes into a VirtualMesh.